 Puppy socialization is about getting your pup comfortable with his world and about letting him learn to approach strange things with his mind and not his emotions.
 He needs have positive experiences with as many new things as possible.
-Normally, you would be taking him to puppy class, and the park, and the local coffee shop and having him calmly pass or meet people on the street.
-Since that’s not possible during the pandemic, let’s get creative.
-Use items that you have around the house and take advantage of safe social distancing to help your puppy learn that novel objects, people and situations are fun and not scary.
+Ideally, you will be taking him to puppy class, the park, and the local coffee shop and having him calmly pass or meet people on the street.
+When that’s not possible, be creative.
+Use items that you have around the house and take advantage of alternate ways to help your puppy learn that novel objects, people and situations are fun and not scary.

 What to do

 Allow your puppy to approach or investigate the novel item at his own pace.
 If he doesn’t want to go up to it the first time, that’s fine.
 Let him check it out at a distance.
 Give him some yummy treats for trying.
 This way we will start building positive associations and your puppy will start building confidence.
 Try again later and/or on a different day.
 With continued positive experiences your pup should eventually become accustomed to the novel item or situation.
 If your puppy is having trouble with this, please contact us.

 Try to expose your puppy to as many new things as possible.
 Here are some ideas: